OpenAuditLabs/agent/Paper/research/Paper.md

 This post-deployment safety net ensures that even if a vulnerability bypasses static and dynamic pre-deployment checks, it can be caught and mitigated before significant damage occurs.
 This approach aligns with the **"defense in depth"** principle in security engineering and provides operational resilience for high-value decentralized applications.

+## 5.12 Extensibility and Modularity in Agentic AI Security Frameworks

+A key advantage of the proposed agentic AI framework is its extensible and modular architecture.
+This design enables rapid integration of new analysis tools, scoring models, and agentic components as the security landscape evolves.
+By abstracting tool interfaces and standardizing output schemas, the system can easily incorporate emerging static and dynamic analyzers, novel scoring algorithms, and future LLM-based modules without major refactoring.

+**Tool Adapter Pattern:** Each analysis tool (e.g., Mythril, Manticore, Echidna) is wrapped in a standardized adapter, allowing seamless addition or replacement of tools as new vulnerabilities and detection methods arise.

+**Unified Data Schema:** Findings from all tools are normalized to a common schema, facilitating aggregation, scoring, and downstream processing.

+**Configurable Orchestration:** The core engine coordinates analysis phases and can be configured to enable or disable specific tools, scoring strategies, or agentic features.

+**Future-Proofing:** Hooks for explainability, human-in-the-loop feedback, and reinforcement learning are present, ensuring the framework can evolve with advances in AI and security research.

 ## 6. Expected Outcomes